martinpickering64/martinpickering.com/content/posts/task-based-apis.md

 ---
 title: "Task-based Apis"
-subtitle: "A treatise on behaviourally complete API design "
+subtitle: "A treatise on the design of behaviourally complete APIs"
 summary: "This Post is concerned with a possble future direction of Application Programming Interface (API) Design.
 It asserts that we can achieve better APIs than have hitherto been delivered.
 It proposes that there is much that we can learn from a small number of key design disciplines and design patterns; DDD, CQRS, Event Sourcing, Naked Objects, SOLID."

 date: 2018-03-06T15:08:15Z